Image Blurrer Online

 Features

-Adjustable Intensity Slider: Control blur strength from light background softening to heavy obscuring that makes faces, text, and licence plates genuinely unreadable
+Adjustable Intensity Slider: Fine-tune blur strength from subtle background softening to heavy obscuring suitable for hiding sensitive information.

-Full Image Blur: Apply blur across the entire canvas for background creation, artistic effects, or when you need complete coverage
+Full Image Blur: Apply blur across the entire image for artistic effects, website backgrounds, presentation slides, thumbnails, and design projects.

 Artistic Effects: For creative edits, many users also convert their final blurred images into black and white using our grayscale image converter for artistic effects.